rshekar005/EcommerseAssignment/README.md

 <p> Run through maven or run TestRunner class or run feature file as well. <p>

 Here it will take login details from Automation.xlsx excel sheet.
-Search for iPhone 13 product and travel through checkout page.
+Search for iPhone 13 product and traverse through checkout page.